Pharmacy Technician Programs in Little Rock, AR: Finding the Top Schools Near You!

 Salary and Job Growth Prospects for Little Rock Pharmacy Technicians

 Increasingly, across the US people are being drawn to pharmacy technology not just because it offers an entrance to the medical field with minimal additional schooling but also because it’s a vocation that pays well and offers good future job growth prospects.
-This is as true in Little Rock and Arkansas in general as anywhere else.
+This is as true in Little Rock and Arkansas as elsewhere.

-According to the Bureau of Labor Statistics, in 2020 the average salary for a US pharmacy technician was $33,950 per annum, or around $16.32 per hour.
-For the same time period, the average across the state of Arkansas was $29,710 per annum or around $14.28.
-Average salaries in the Little Rock area specifically were a little higher: $14.50 per hour, around $30,160 annually.
+According to the Bureau of Labor Statistics, in 2022, the average salary for a US pharmacy technician was $37,790 per annum, or around $18.17 per hour.
+For the same period, the average across Arkansas was $33,830 annually or around $16.26 hourly.
+Average salaries in the Little Rock area specifically were a little higher: $16.44 per hour, around $34,200 annually.

-Pharmacy technician salaries vary of course according to position held, employer and experience level.
-According to the same employment figures the bottom 10% of earners averaged $22,640 per annum or less (around $10.22 hourly) while the top 10% of earners could expect to command around $21.00 per hour, or $43,750 annually.
+Pharmacy technician salaries vary of course, according to position held, employer, and experience level.
+According to the same employment figures, the bottom 10% of earners averaged $28,520 per annum or less (around $13.71 hourly) while the top 10% of earners could expect to command around $22.15 per hour, or $46,070 annually.

-In terms of job growth the outlook is good too.
-Prior to the pandemic the BLS was predicting growth for pharmacy technology employment of over 10% between 2016 and 2026 for the State of Arkansas and that figure has now almost certainly increased thanks to the expanded services most pharmacies are now offering.
+In terms of job growth, the outlook is good too.
+Before the pandemic the BLS was predicting growth for pharmacy technology employment of over 10% between 2016 and 2026 for the State of Arkansas, and that figure has now almost certainly increased thanks to the expanded services most pharmacies are now offering.

 Pharmacy Technician Programs in Little Rock, AR

-As previously mentioned, the State Board of Pharmacy does not require that pharmacy technicians obtain formal certification in order to register with them.
+As previously mentioned, the State Board of Pharmacy does not require that pharmacy technicians obtain formal certification to register with them.

 They do mandate however that candidates be over the age of 18 and hold a high school diploma or GED.
 They must also be able to pass a drug test and submit a background check free of felonies and drug related misdemeanors.
 They must also be working as, or have a job offer, as a pharmacy technician or trainee under the supervision of a licensed pharmacist.